Finickyflame/Promise-Polyfill/README.md

 Add the functionalities to support Promises in older browsers.
 The implementation is purely based on the [ECMA's specifications](http://www.ecma-international.org/ecma-262/6.0/#sec-promise-constructor).

+For more informations on how to use the Promise object, see [Mozzila's Promise reference](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Promise)

 ## How to use

 ### Browser